 4. To wage a bloody all-out war against illegal drugs

 The number of drug addicts in the country is quite staggering and scary.
 I have to slaughter all these idiots.
-The 5,617 casualties in a matter of five months since I assumed office constitute a mere drop in the bucket.
+The more than 13,000 casualties so far since I assumed office constitute a mere drop in the bucket.
 Come on, people, Hitler killed 6 million Jews during the Holocaust!
 And don’t dare threaten me with a law suit.
 As the President of the Philippines, I have a presidential immunity.
 I’m also considering planning to pass a law before I step down to absolve me of all acts that may be construed as crimes.
 Or I could simply pardon myself for mass murder.

 5. To sever our ties with the imperialist nations, particularly with the US that once denied my visa application